Murphy signs bill strengthening Amistad Commission

 ATLANTIC CITY — Using Pleasantville schools as a model, the New Jersey Education Association…

-This new bill, sponsored by Sens.
-Teresa Ruiz, Shirley Turner and Troy Singleton and Assemblypersons Annette Quijano, Angela McKnight and Britnee Timberlake, changes the current law to distinguish the Amistad Commission from the Department of Education and requires funding for the commission to be in a separate line item of the state’s budget.
+The new bill, sponsored by Sens.
+Teresa Ruiz, Shirley Turner and Troy Singleton and Assembly members Annette Quijano, Angela McKnight and Britnee Timberlake, changes the current law to distinguish the Amistad Commission from the Department of Education and requires funding for the commission to be in a separate line item of the state’s budget.

-PLEASANTVILLE — The rhythmic beat of drums played softly in the background as several of Tam…

 The NJEA announced support for the new legislation on its website.